-When looking at your child's growth chart you should see a continuous upward pattern.
-Some kids may be smaller than others but their weight gain should follow a pattern.
+When looking at your child's growth chart, you should see a continuous upward pattern.
+Some kids may be smaller than others, but their weight gain should follow a pattern.
 If you notice your child losing weight, not gaining weight, or dropping to a lower percentile in her weight pattern, there might be reason for concern.
 Children that are significantly below their expected weight, generally in the fifth percentile or lower, may be diagnosed as failure to thrive.
 However, if there is a sudden drop in weight, regardless of what percentile your child is in, there may be reason for concern.

-There are many reasons a child can have poor weight gain including chronic health issues, poor milk supply for breastfeeding moms, improper mixing of formula, illnesses, reflux, inadequate nutrition because of neglect or poverty.
+There are many reasons a child can have poor weight gain including chronic health issues, poor milk supply for breastfeeding moms, improper mixing of formula, illnesses, reflux, or inadequate nutrition because of neglect or poverty.
 Failure to thrive can also be an indicator of other medical problems such as hormone imbalances, food allergies, or digestive problems.

-Sometimes mom's supply is fine but baby is having difficulty with sucking/swallowing, which in turn, can cause supply issues and poor weight gain.
+Sometimes mom's supply is fine, but baby is having difficulty with sucking/swallowing, which in turn, can cause supply issues and poor weight gain.
 Even if mom has a poor supply or baby has a poor suck, this can often be corrected with proper help.
 Working closely with a lactation consultant should help improve supply and/or sucking issues.

-If your child is diagnosed with failure to thrive or is having weight gain issues your doctor may order tests.
+If your child is diagnosed with failure to thrive or is having weight gain issues, your doctor may order tests.
 Failure to thrive can be an indicator of a serious health condition such as cystic fibrosis, diabetes, or heart disease.
-If it is thought to be a feeding issue, she may suggest ways to increase the calories in your babies diet.
+If it is thought to be a feeding issue, she may suggest ways to increase the calories in your baby's diet.
 Do not give baby or child nutritional supplements like Ensure without consulting with your doctor first.
 She may recommend higher calorie formula or supplements for breast milk.
 You may be referred to a feeding specialist to work with you on improving your child's nutrition.